Education, Health, & Financial Stability

 We are researching, creating and implementing new ways for working families to hold on to the money they earn and begin to reach financial stability.
 Through partnering with banks, businesses and nonprofits we aim to reduce the struggle for working families.

 The fear of not being able to afford your diabetes or heart medicine, of having a loved one in need of anti-depressant medication or having a child with a disability and feeling alone is unimaginable.

 "Most working families have health insurance through their employer, so the issues wasn't 'no insurance'.
 The issue was the quality of health insurance.
-The most common feedback was about high premiums and higher deductibles. " -ALICE Point Of View Report 2015
+The most common feedback was about high premiums and higher deductibles. " -2018 ALICE Report

 For every $1 given to United Way, over $38 of prescription medication is made available to someone in our community.
-LIVING UNITED means when things are scary, when you're feeling hopeless, when you don't know where to turn... you have a community behind you.
+Living United means that when things are scary, when you're feeling hopeless, when you don't know where to turn, you have a community behind you.